ember-learn/ember-blog/source/2019-06-08-the-ember-times-issue-102.md

 ---

-[@lifeart](https://github.com/lifeart) asks for a visible roadmap where features being worked in can be moved around ["backlog" or "need discussion" lists](https://gist.github.com/lifeart/71c4aa33fc85874d3cc9cdedd2a22684).
+[@lifeart](https://github.com/lifeart) asks for a visible roadmap where features being worked on can be moved around ["backlog" or "need discussion" lists](https://gist.github.com/lifeart/71c4aa33fc85874d3cc9cdedd2a22684).

 > I see a lot of work around but it's not written in roadmap anywhere. [...] it will be great to have kinda "likes" for non important features, to prioritize them.